bunnicash/archinstall/README.md

 • useracc: name for the user account
 • userpass: password for the user account

+• nvidia_module: nvidia now offers open source kernel modules - use "nvidia-open" for open, or "nvidia" for proprietary
 • archserver: use a bare arch server including drivers but no GUI setup at all, no standard apps etc - use 1 to enable, 0 to disable

 • displayman: setup for the display server (XORG/X11) and the display manager - use A for "SDDM", B for "LightDM", C for "GDM" and 0 for none